Noxtal/writeups.noxtal.com/posts/2020-06-14-nahamcon-officialbusiness.md

     return True, cookie
 ```
 The answer can be found in the *load_cookie* function.
 First, this function checks if the *auth* cookie is set.
 If it's not set, the function returns that the request was ok but the cookie is empty, bringing us to the connection page.
 If it is set, the code continues in a try/except.
-The try statements seem to check if the digest value is valid using the app.secret key.
+The try statements seem to check if the digest value is valid using the *app.secret_key*.
 To do so, the server first unloads the cookie from the auth cookie.
 Then, it tries to take out the digest value and compares it with the same hashing process as to where it came from, to see if the cookie has been modified.
 How could we bypass this security?

 In reality, we only need the first line from the try statement (to get a cookie that is not empty).
-If we could create an exception after it, the program would exit the try and go into that very insecure except statement.
+If we could create an exception after it, the program would exit the try and go into that insecure except statement.
 It is insecure because, if an error is caused in the try statement, the program will exit the try/except and return that the cookie is valid.
 That's what we need to exploit.
-The easiest way to do that is to don't set the digest value in our auth cookie, thus when the server will try and load it, it will create an exception and validate our cookie, giving us the admin access.
+The easiest way to do that is to don't set the digest key-value pair in our auth cookie, thus when the server will try and load it, it will create an exception and validate our cookie, giving us the admin access.

 ## Python Solution
 I decided to code the final program using the Python [requests](https://realpython.com/python-requests/) module.
 The final code looks like that: